MicrosoftDocs/ATADocs/ATPDocs/cef-format-sa.md

 The cs3 field identifies the fully qualified domain name of the source computer name.

 > [!NOTE]
-> If you plan to create automation or scripts for [!INCLUDE [Product short](includes/product-short.md)] SIEM logs, we recommend using the **externalId** field to identify the alert type instead of using the alert name for this purpose.
+> If you plan to create automation or scripts for Defender for Identity SIEM logs, we recommend using the **externalId** field to identify the alert type instead of using the alert name for this purpose.
 Alert names may occasionally be modified, while the **externalId** of each alert is permanent.
 For a list of external IDs, see [Security alert name mapping and unique external IDs](/defender-for-identity/alerts-overview#security-alert-name-mapping-and-unique-external-ids).

 ## Sample logs

-The log examples comply with RFC 5424, but [!INCLUDE [Product short](includes/product-short.md)] also supports RFC 3164.
+The log examples comply with RFC 5424, but Defender for Identity also supports RFC 3164.

 >[!NOTE]
 >The list below is a sample of logs sent to a SIEM.
 For a full list of alert details, see [Security alert name mapping and unique external IDs](/defender-for-identity/alerts-overview#security-alert-name-mapping-and-unique-external-ids).